Every week an estimated million people worldwide consult homeopaths for help with their health (1). So...

-The Making Cases Count programme is led by Clare Relton - a researcher at the University of Sheffield.
+The Making Cases Count programme was led by Clare Relton.
+Clare is now a senior lecturer in clinical trials at Queen Mary University of London in the UK.
 An article describing the rationale for the Making Cases Count programme was published in 2014.
 Read the full article here.
 Find out how it all started here.

 (1) Homeopathy is used by patients in every country in the world.
 This estimate is based on the following information and assumptions.
 It has been estimated that there are 300,000 practitioners of homeopathy in India (Manchandra, R.K, 2000).
 Assuming an additional 200,000 homeopaths outside India, and that each homeopath is consulted by an average of 2 patients week, then worldwide a million patients consult homeopaths every week.worldwide. ~Reference: Manchandra, R.K.
 (2000), ‘Cost effectiveness and efficacy of homeopathy in Primary Health Care units of Delhi – a study’

 Report what patients say